 The sky was cloudy, and the thunder roaring.
 That didn’t stop us from visiting Fort Siloso Skywalk, an attraction located at a remote corner of the Sentosa Island in Singapore.

 With more countries under locked-down and social distancing measures intensifying every other day in Singapore, we wanted to be out and about as much as we can.
 Because who knows – we may be forced to implement the last resort if the covid-19 infection number continues to rise.

 Fort Siloso Skywalk seems like a great place to be where we can embrace nature, enjoy great views and still maintain a good social distance.

 Covid-19 in Singapore (Mar 2020): Instead of a complete lockdown, Singapore is practising social distancing whereby we are encouraged to keep a distance of 1 metre from other people.
 Events of more than 10 pax are restricted, and some entertainment businesses have ceased to operate.

 Here at Fort Siloso Skywalk in Singapore

 We parked our car at a nearby lot and took a leisure stroll towards Fort Siloso Skywalk.
 What we didn’t expect was to witness a heartwarming scene – that of a smiley security officer extending his warmth and love to a “mystical” resident in Sentosa.
-It was a Gorgeous Phoenix!
+It was a Gorgeous Peacock!